🔷Calculate Point Cloud Bounding Box

 -

-Input Items |
+Input |

-Output Items |
+Output |

-Bounding box normal: A list of normal vectors for the calculated bounding box.
-Bounding box center point: A list of center points for each calculated bounding box, the calculation method is determined by the Center point type parameter.
-Bounding box: A list of detailed information for each bounding box.
-Bounding box size: A list of X, Y, Z dimensions for each bounding box along its principal axes.
-3D ROI: A list of 3D ROIs generated based on the calculated bounding box, possibly scaled or adjusted. |
+Bounding Box Normal: List of normal vectors for the calculated bounding boxes.
+Bounding Box Center: List of center points for each calculated bounding box, calculation method determined by the center point type parameter.
+Bounding Box: List of detailed information for each bounding box.
+Bounding Box Size: List of X, Y, Z dimensions of each bounding box along its principal axes.
+3D ROI: List of three-dimensional ROIs generated based on calculated bounding boxes, possibly with scaling adjustments. |

 Parameter Description